pivotal/docs-tap/install.md

 # <a id='installing'></a> Installing Tanzu Application Platform

-This document describes how to install Tanzu Application Platform packages from the TAP package repository.
+This document describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository.

 ## <a id='prereqs'></a>Prerequisites